maartene/Tennis-Refactoring-Kata/swift/TECHDEBT.md

 - `player1Score` and `player2Score` can get a default value - i.e. dont need to be set in initiazer
 - `player1Name` and `player2Name` never seem to be unused
 - is the hard coded name 'player1' a bug?
-- in `score` in the final else block, we are looping over the two players in a weird kinda way
+- in `scoreWithLowNumberOfPoints`, we are looping over the two players in a weird kinda way

 ## ✅ DONE
 - Rename `player1` and `player2` to `player1Name` and `player2Name`